 Joachim says his sister’s symptoms are even more severe.
 And he remembers the physical and emotional toll that DM1 took on his father; by the time he died at age 75, he couldn’t walk, dress or feed himself.

 Joachim also knows there is a chance that his children might carry the disease, too.
-They have yet to be tested.
+His son Max is currently undergoing testing.

 “That’s the scary part – what lies ahead?”
 Joachim says.
 “I saw my dad, how he deteriorated.
 I have seen how my sister has deteriorated over the last couple of years.
 What lies ahead five or ten years from now?”